-When Fish Isn't GoodAlmost all fish is contaminated with trace amounts of mercury and other contaminants.
+Almost all fish is contaminated with trace amounts of mercury and other contaminants.
 While most healthy adults have no problem eliminating the mercury from their bodies, children and women who are pregnant or breastfeeding should avoid some types of fish and shellfish to reduce their risk of mercury exposure.

 It is also interesting to note that deep-frying fish may increase the concentration of mercury in fish.

-Another potential problem is eating undercooked fish, which may lead to a parasite infection.
-When cooking fish at home, make sure you cook your fish until it is flaky and tender; the meat should show no signs of translucency.
+Besides mercury, fish can be a problem if it isn't prepared properly.
+Eating undercooked fish may lead to a parasitic infection.
+Make sure you cook your fish until it is flaky and tender; the meat should show no signs of translucency.
 And do not cross contaminate raw fish with uncooked or ready to serve foods.

 What About Fish Oil Supplements?

 The DHA supplements may be the most beneficial for babies.
 The developing brain accumulates large amounts of DHA during the third trimester of pregnancy through the first three months of infancy.
-Women can take DHA supplements during their pregnancy and in the initial months of breastfeeding to be sure their babies receive enough DHA for normal cognitive development.
+Women can take DHA supplements during their pregnancy and in the initial months of breastfeeding to be sure their babies receive enough DHA for normal brain development.